33 things you might not have known about the Sagrada Família

 Bell towers and bells

-The Barcelona Lighthouse
+The Barcelona lighthouse

-Gaudí foresaw, as he explained to his followers, that the temple should also be a kind of great lighthouse.
+Gaudí foresaw, as he explained to his followers, that the temple should also be a kind of large lighthouse.
 Thus, there would be two spotlights on the four towers of the evangelists, one that would go towards the ground and the other towards the tower of Jesus, which would also illuminate and send rays of light to the entire city on great occasions.
-At the same time, the star crowning the tower of the Virgin Mary, more humble, has already been illuminated on special occasions.
+At the same time, the star that crowns the tower of the Virgin Mary, more humble, has already been illuminated on special occasions.

 Working generations